-How can we deal with the increasing fear?
+How can you deal with the increasing fear?

 Fear is increasing more and more these days, and many are in survival mode.

-Many people suffer from the fear of viruses and their existence, especially in the time of lockdown and Pandemic.
+Many people suffer from the fear of viruses and their existence, especially since the time of lockdown and the Pandemic.
 The world is changing fast, and many feel it is becoming more challenging to keep up.
-The whole thing quickly affects us as if it could threaten our existence.
+The whole thing quickly affects everybody, as if it could threaten our existence.
 However, the real danger to life in today’s world is fear itself.
-More and more people are getting the impression that they can no longer cope with these challenges.
+More and more people are getting the impression that they can no longer cope with these challenges and are depressed.

 How can you best deal with this fear?

 What triggers fear?

 Let’s look at the root of the fears of life.
 Even if you mentally recognize and convince yourself that it cannot be that bad, it does not last long.
 You feel better for a short time but often fall back into the old pattern again, especially if you watch mainstream media.
-All the disturbing news want to create confusion and fear.
+All the disturbing news wants to create confusion and fear.

 Understand how fear arises.

-Fear can arise if we worry about our health, money, or if we are at risk of losing our jobs, for example.
+Fear can arise if you worry about your health and money or if you are at risk of losing your job, for example.
 The self-employed can face severe economic problems and feels the burden of debt or great responsibility.
-We fear losing our existence.
+Fear of losing their existence.

-Fear comes when we imagine that as soon as our living conditions change, life would become more difficult as it is now.
-Maybe we can see the social decline and the dependence on other people, or the state, in our minds.
-All of these thoughts can trigger paralyzing fears in us.
+Fear comes when you imagine that as soon as your living conditions change, life would become more difficult than it is now.
+Maybe you can see the social decline and the dependence on other people or the state in your mind.
+All of these thoughts can trigger paralyzing fears.

 How does fear arise?